 Where are peanuts grown in the United States?

-In 2013, Georgia (44 percent) grew the largest proportion of all peanuts followed by Florida (nearly 13 percent), Alabama (12 and a half percent), Texas (nearly 10 percent), North Carolina (seven and a half percent), South Carolina (six percent), Mississippi (nearly three percent), and Virginia and Oklahoma each grew about one and a half percent.
-Together, Arkansas and New Mexico produced about one and a half percent of the U.S. peanut crop.
+In 2014, Georgia (over 46 percent) grew the largest proportion of all peanuts followed by Florida (nearly 13 percent), Alabama (nearly 11 percent), Texas (nearly nine percent), South Carolina (about eight percent) and North Carolina (about seven percent).
+Together, Mississippi, Virginia, Oklahoma, Arkansas, New Mexico, Louisiana and Missouri produced six percent of the U.S. peanut crop.

 Major peanut producing states are grouped into three regions.
-For 2013, the Southeast region (Georgia-Florida-Alabama-Mississippi) grew about 72 percent of all USA-grown peanuts.
-The Virginia-Carolina region (Virginia-North Carolina-South Carolina) accounted for about 15 percent of all USA-grown peanuts.
-The Southwest region (Texas-Oklahoma-New Mexico-Arkansas) grew about 13 percent.
+For 2014, the Southeast region (Georgia-Florida-Alabama-Mississippi) produced 72 percent of all USA-grown peanuts.
+The Virginia-Carolina region (Virginia-North Carolina-South Carolina) accounted for nearly 17 percent of all USA-grown peanuts.
+The Southwest region (Texas-Oklahoma-New Mexico-Arkansas) grew about 11 percent.
+Louisiana and Missouri together produced less than one percent of total USA-grown peanuts.

 Where are peanuts grown around the world?